Grand Rapids Public Library

 Grand Rapids, Michigan ยท Est. 1904

-The main branch of the Grand Rapids Public Library system, housed in a historic building.
-The library has served the Grand Rapids community for over 120 years.
+The main branch of the Grand Rapids Public Library, housed in a historic building.
+The library has served the city for over 120 years.

 👻